puppetlabs/design-system/packages/uikit/README.md

 - **Project**: `uikit generate project my-project` Generates a puppet React project
-- **Library**: `uikit generate library my-library` Generates a React library appropriate for publishing as a consumable package
+- **Page**: `uikit generate page MyPage`
+  Run from the root of a project (generated with the above command).
+Creates a route, item in navigation, and view component for a new page.
 - **Component**: `uikit generate component MyComponent` Generates component boilerplate, including a test and scss file
 - **Method**: `uikit generate method myMethod` Generates utility method boilerplate
+- **Library**: `uikit generate library my-library` Generates a React library appropriate for publishing as a consumable package

 ### Specifying a directory: